Tick FAQs

 • Keep your pet up to date on their tick prevention medication.

-• Check pets regularly for ticks if they have been out doors.
+• Check pets regularly for ticks if they have been outdoors.

 • Keep grass mowed to reduce tick habitat in your yard or keep pets out of tick habitat areas.